kostya/myc/README.md

 - IR is generated as text and then parsed again — this adds another ~10ms of overhead per file (also, because of this, error locations are not yet available).
 - There are no self optimization passes yet — and probably never will be :)
 - The code generation is primitive, with a lot of redundant load/store operations.
-- Haven't managed to beat clang or gcc yet — but coming for you.

 ## mycc: build compiler.